keverw/HTTPRequest/readme.md

 #HTTPRequest v0.0.7#

-A simple yet powerful HTTP request library inspired by jQuery and LSL written in Javascript for clientside and Serverside(Node.js) Javascript.
+A simple yet powerful HTTP request library inspired by jQuery and LSL written in Javascript for client and server(Node.js) Javascript.

 ## Setup##